 The Landsat 9 instrument cover is removed from the spacecraft inside the Integrated Processing Facility (IPF) at Vandenberg Space Force Base in California.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, the Landsat 9 spacecraft, secured in the United Launch Alliance (ULA) payload fairing, is moved by crane into the transfer tower for closeout operations on Aug.
-19, 2021.
+Encapsulated within the United Launch Alliance (ULA) payload fairing, the Landsat 9 spacecraft undergoes final preparations before launch inside the Integrated Processing Facility at Vandenberg Space Force Base in California on Aug.
+25, 2021.
 Landsat 9 will launch on a ULA Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
-The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
-It will monitor key natural and economic resources from orbit.
+The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions and monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, United Launch Alliance (ULA) technicians perform ultraviolet and white light inspections on one of two ULA Atlas V rocket payload fairings for NASA’s Landsat 9 satellite on June 17, 2021.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, a United Launch Alliance (ULA) technician helps prepare the first half of the ULA Atlas V rocket payload fairing for NASA’s Landsat 9 satellite to be raised to the vertical position on June 18, 2021.
 The fairings will encapsulate the satellite for its launch atop the Atlas V from Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida.
 Landsat 9 will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 It will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near-infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, technicians with United Launch Alliance (ULA) remove the protective blankets from one payload fairing half for the Landsat 9 spacecraft on Aug.
-2, 2021.
-The two halves of the ULA payload fairing will be secured around Landsat 9 to protect it during launch atop the ULA Atlas V rocket.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, the Landsat 9 spacecraft is moved into position for encapsulation on Aug.
+16, 2021.
+The two halves of the United Launch Alliance (ULA) payload fairing will surround and encase Landsat 9 to protect it during launch atop the ULA Atlas V rocket.
 Landsat 9 will launch on the Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
-The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
+The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s mult-iuser spaceport.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

 The Landsat 9 instrument cover is removed from the spacecraft inside the Integrated Processing Facility (IPF) at Vandenberg Space Force Base in California.